google/mug/README.md

   return authenticated.thenApply(maybe -> maybe.orElse(e -> new AnonymousUser()));
 }
 ```
 One caveat with using `Future<Maybe<>>` is about stack trace.
-When you are ready to let the encapsulated exception propagate, consider to use `orElseThrow()`:
+When the future completes and you are ready to let the encapsulated exception propagate, consider to use `orElseThrow()`:
 ```java
 Future<Maybe<User, AuthenticationException>> future = ...;
 User user = future.get().orElseThrow(AuthenticationException::new);
 ```
 `orElseThrow()` will throw a new exception with the encapsulated exception (which may have been thrown by a different thread) as the cause.

-This is because seeing stack trace from a different thread can be very confusing when debugging production system.
+This is because seeing stack trace from a different thread can be very confusing when debugging a production problem.

 #### Conceptually, what is `Maybe`?
 * An (otherwise) Java Optional that tells the reason of absence.